nicc777/exploring-aws-kinesis/NOTES.md

 | 002        | https://eu-central-1.console.aws.amazon.com/s3/command  | `POST` | [002_s3_create_bucket_call.json](labs/lab1-create-solution-using-aws-console/002_s3_create_bucket_call.json)  | Block Public Access |
 | 003        | https://eu-central-1.console.aws.amazon.com/s3/proxy    | `POST` | [003_s3_create_bucket_call.json](labs/lab1-create-solution-using-aws-console/003_s3_create_bucket_call.json)  | Enable Encryption   |

+## Resource: Lambda function for Kinesis Data Transformation

+Using the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/), I created a [Lambda Function](labs/lab1-create-solution-using-aws-console/lambda_functions/data_recorder_kconvert/data_recorder_kconvert_v1.py) to just log the payload and pass it through to the S3 bucket.
+I will later modify this function to convert the data to CSV suitable for Athena.

+The Lambda function create API calls was not captured, as I already know how to define a Lambda function in CloudFormation very well, and I will just use what I already have.
+I will however attempt to record permissions change API calls when creating Kinesis resources as these will be important for the final CloudFormation template.